kirstenlynn-ops/Portfolio/Project 1: Predictive Engagement Modeling for Retail Banking/Final Results/README.md

-# Applied Data Science (DSC-450) | Project 01
-🏦PREDICTIVE ENGAGEMENT MODELING FOR RETAIL BANKING
+# 🏦PREDICTIVE ENGAGEMENT MODELING FOR RETAIL BANKING

 - Prepared for: Stakeholders of the Bank Marketing Campaign
 - Prepared by: Christian Shannon, Ashley Love, Mugtaba Awad, and Kirsten Livingston